PhantomLeii/envyper/README.md

 5. Install dependencies

 > We install turbo globally as it is recommended in the [Turborepo documentation](https://turbo.build/repo/docs/getting-started/installation) to install it in both the repository & globally to take advantage of fast workflows.
-You can simply run pnpm install, turbo will be installed as a dev dependency but will need to be prefixed with pnpx every time you need to use it.
+You can simply run `pnpm install`, turbo will be installed as a dev dependency but will need to be prefixed with pnpx every time you need to use it.

 ```bash
 pnpm install turbo@2.3 --global